The saga of Cleamon "Big Evil" Johnson continues.

 When Johnson’s lead attorney, Robert Sanger, initially learned of the added charges, he was flabbergasted.

-“After nearly 14 years on Death Row and the decision by the Supreme Court of California to overturn the case, the addition of the three murder charges and one attempted murder was truly breathtaking,” Sanger said during the court of appeals hearing.
+“After nearly 14 years on Death Row and the decision by the court to overturn the case, the addition of the three murder charges and one attempted murder was truly breathtaking,” Sanger said during the court of appeals hearing.

 The prosecution argued to dropped the charges could lead to a dramatic change in strategy for other future capital cases.